enspiral/handbook/guides/google_apps.md

 * If you need an account to work for an Enspiral venture, that venture may be able to pay for the account.

 ### Account security
-Ops HIGHLY recommends you keep your do as much as you can to secure your account.
+Ops HIGHLY recommends you keep your account as secure as possible.
 A few small tweaks will reduce the chance your identity is stolen.
 Here's some suggestions:

 * <b>Use a long password</b>.
 Getting Chrome to remember it is better than nothing (we use 1password and lastpass is good too).
 * Setup 2-step authentication.
 Seriously, it's not worth the risks of not doing it.
 Do Google's security check up [here](https://myaccount.google.com/).
 Ideally do everything on that page but at the very least setup 2-step and some backup codes in case you get locked out.
 It'll only ask you for a code every 30 days either via text or the google authenticator app.
 Use the app if you'll be travelling overseas.